artkolpakov/linked-list/README.md

 4) Makefile:

 the file that is used to compile the entire program by simply typing 'make'.
+After using the makefile, you can then use ./linked_list to run the program.